 Deployment Permissions

 Creating deployment patterns is also a separate permission and is separated so that more senior management might be able to create deployment patterns that can be used again and again for easy scheduling.
-Managing these deployments and being able to edit them once they have been created is also a separate permission and grants the staff member permission to manage shift deployments; using patterns or custom deployments per shift.
+Managing these deployments and being able to edit them once they have been created is also a separate permission and grants the staff member permission to manage shift deployments; using templates or custom deployments per shift.

 Deployment Positions